Work modes

 - Ambient

-Ask the dashboard sidebar to deploy a repository, explain a failed install, compare customer deployments, or prepare a safe next step.
+Ask the dashboard sidebar to deploy a repository, explain a failed install, compare customer installs, or prepare a safe next step.

 Why agents matter